Hiring a Tax Specialist for Small Business

 A tax professional can help you with your business taxes - before, during, and after tax preparation:

-- Before Tax Preparation: A professional tax advisor can give you advice on tax planning, but tax planning isn't done just before the end of the year; it continues throughout the year.
+Before Tax Preparation: A professional tax advisor can give you advice on tax planning, but tax planning isn't done just before the end of the year; it continues throughout the year.
 You should be talking to your tax pro at strategic points during the year - every quarter, at a minimum - to discuss strategies for minimizing your taxes (legitimately, of course - avoiding, not evading).
+Tax professionals are current with tax laws and regulations, like the major tax law change in 2017, and they can advise you on how to navigate these changes to keep your tax bill lower.

 Who Can Be a Tax Professional